whispir/api/source/includes/_conventions.md

 You can also use the parameter `viewType=shared` if the messages you are looking for were sent from other users (not the API user).

+### Case Sensitivity of Headers

+As per <a href="https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html">RFC-2616</a>, the headers in both the request and response are case in-sensitive.
+Please ensure your integration takes this into note when interacting with Whispir API.